Senior in New Brunswick with $1M: Home Plus Business Shares and Succession Planning in 2026

 Quick Answer

 A New Brunswick senior with $1M in assets — a $400K home (sheltered by the principal residence exemption), $500K in small business shares carrying $350K in embedded capital gains, and $100K in non-registered investments — faces $5,000 in NB probate ($5 per $1,000 on the full estate).
 The business shares are the main tax event: at death, section 70(5) triggers a $350K deemed capital gain.
-The first $250K is included at 50% ($125,000 taxable) and the remaining $100K at 66.67% ($66,670 taxable), producing approximately $191,670 of taxable capital gain on the terminal return.
-Selling the shares over two or three years while alive — rather than letting the full gain land in one terminal-return year — could save $15,000 to $25,000 in combined federal-provincial tax.
+At Canada's flat 50% inclusion rate (the proposed June 2024 tier was cancelled in March 2025), the $350K gain produces $175,000 of taxable capital gain on the terminal return.
+Selling the shares over two or three years while alive — rather than letting the full gain land in one terminal-return year — could save $10,000 to $20,000 in combined federal-provincial tax through bracket-spreading.
 An estate freeze locks today's $350K gain on preferred shares and shifts future growth to the next generation, but only pays off if the business has meaningful growth ahead.

 Talk to a CFP — free 15-min call